Vilos92/pimpmyprose/README.md

 a list.
 Right now, takes in a context value of either "Followed" or "Not Followed" from the profile view.
 Sets it to a string that says "Null" if not logged in The pimp_list would take a set.
 + manage.py reindex
-..+ Need to do whenever changing haystack search
+..* Need to do whenever changing haystack search

 # About
 + A website where you can post a Prose, allowing the online community to Pimp it.

 # To-Do
-+ Finish search page
++ Finish search page - style haystack search bar with bootstrap
 + Make login page look better
 + Finish organizing profile page in general
 + Categories - ask Byron